jackgao3/CS_Winners_CSV_Generator/README.md

 # CS_Winners_CSV_Generator
-To simulate Creata behaviour - generate winners csv file based on input Audience and Offer file.
+A command-line tool to simulate Creata behaviour - generate winners csv file based on input Audience and Offer file to pass winner validation and process on coupon allocation testing.

-A command-line tool for generating winners CSV files from audience and offer file inputs.
-It supports de-duplication, quota enforcement, configurable row counts, and audit logging, making it suitable for batch jobs or scheduled runs.

 ---